Gohla/pie/tutorial/src/3_min_sound/3_test/index.md

 - To check if `lower` should be executed, we check its dependencies: a task dependency to `read`.
 - To check if `read` should be executed, we check its dependencies: a `file` dependency, which is inconsistent, thus we execute `read`.
 - Then we are back to checking `lower`'s task dependency to `read`, which is inconsistent because `read` now returns `"!DLROW OLLEH"` instead of `"HELLO WORLD!"`.
-- Thus, we execute `lower` which requires `read`, but we can skip checking that because it is already consistent this session.
+- Thus, we execute `lower` which requires `read`.
+- We can skip checking `read` because we already checked and executed it: it is deemed consistent this session.
+We immediately return its output `"!DLROW OLLEH"` to `lower`.
+- `lower` turns the string lowercase and returns it.

 Note that we are executing `read` _before_ executing `lower` this time (but still _while requiring_ `lower`).
 This is important for incrementality because if `read` had not returned a different output, we would not have to execute `lower` due to its equals output stamp still being consistent (we call this _early cutoff_).